RobinHankin/rot70/README.md

 that the location marked with the red "X" is difficult to fill and it must be one of 22 tiles with lower right corner at the X.  The heuristic used by Knuth in DLX will identify this difficulty and use it to prune the search tree quickly.

-There is also one fewer tile to place, and we have eliminated mirror images and also rotational redundancy, which should lead to faster finishing whether or not an exact cover exists.
+This device also ensures that there is one fewer tile to place.
+In addition, we have eliminated mirror images and also rotational redundancy, which should lead to faster finishing whether or not an exact cover exists.